ibsenrune/ibsenrune.github.io/_posts/2016-01-23-interactive-code-reviews-are-a-waste.md

 Code reviews have been around at least since the late '70s.
 These days, most software development teams worth their salt do code reviews.
 However, not all code reviews were created equal, and one particularly prevalent type is worthless at best.

 The type of code review I have seen the most is what I like to call the "interactive" code review.
 Here, the author and the reviewer sit down together to go through the code.
-If they are co-located, the review will often take place at the reviewer's desk.
+If they are co-located, the review will often take place at the author's desk.
 Otherwise, it might be facilitated by video conferencing software.
 While this is typically a speedy process, the interactive code review process has a number of drawbacks, that I would like to highlight:

 #### The author tends to take the driver's seat
 When the reviwer and the author sit together, the author tends to take the driver's seat, guiding the reviewer through the code.
 This often happens because the author is eager to show off his work or because he has been toiling with this task for a while and is aching to close it and move on.